FAIRiCUBE/data-requests/README.md

 - rasdaman datacubes: [get list of datacubes](http://fairicube.rasdaman.com:8080/rasdaman/ows?&SERVICE=WCS&ACCEPTVERSIONS=2.0.1&REQUEST=GetCapabilities) (requires authentication) - beware: OGC-compliant XML document, search for "CoverageSummary"
 - EOX: (tbd)

-### Catalogs
+### Catalog

-A [list of data catalogs](../../wiki/Data-Catalogs) can be found in the Wiki.
-Please add data catalogs that are not on the list yet if you feel they are relevant as sources.
-Note, however, that this does not constintute a data request: no import action is associated with that list per se.
+An easy way to browse datasets available is the catalog  [catalog]((https://catalog.fairicube.eu/).
+Note that it is still under development and catching up with the datasets available.

 ## Limitations

-Time stamps have a peculiar mechanics on several datacubes which is not yet supported by rasdaman.
+- Time stamps have a peculiar mechanics on several datacubes which is not yet supported by rasdaman.
 Therefore, the time axis for now has ben modelled as an index (Cartesian) axis, meaning that temporal access (such as with the TIME parameter in WMS 1.3) is not yet possible.
 Full temporal support will become available still within 2023.
+- Due to minor misalignments of the OGC standards some facets of the XML schemas do not validate.
+However, with most tools this is not an issue when using data.

+## How-to

+### General

-## Drosophila
+### Drosophila

 [Corresponding data request issue](issues/86)

-Description of Drosophila cube to be added here.
+Description of Drosophila cube with sample queries to be added here.